Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Social Welfare Maximization

-When we compare the social welfare value under full information disclosure solution \eqref{eq_full_info_solution} with the optimal solution to the information design problem in \eqref{eq:mod1}-\eqref{eq:modend}, we find that they are identical for all values of $v\in [0.4, 0.48]$.
-In this interval of $v$, the diagonal dominance assumption is not satisfied.
-We considered the off-diagonal elements of the payoff matrix values $h \in \{-0.3, -0.2,-0.1, 0.2, 0.4, 0.6, 0.8\}$ for Fig. \ref{fig:relax}.
-This example suggests that full information disclosure remains optimal even when the diagonal assumption is not satisfied for both submodular and supermodular games.
-Fig. \ref{fig:relax} shows the increasing gap between the social welfare values under full and no information disclosure.
-Indeed, as the dependence of the payoffs on other players' actions, i.e., $\lvert h\rvert$, increases, objective value increases.
-This means the value of revealing information becomes more important as strategic complementarity or substitutability increase.
+{\bf Example (Relaxing the diagonal dominance of $\var(\gamma)$):} We consider a submodular game among $n=4$ players with homogeneous payoff coefficients with $h$ ranging from $-0.3$ to $0.8$ (see Fig. \ref{fig:relax}).
+When we compare the social welfare value under full information disclosure solution \eqref{eq_full_info_solution} with the optimal solution to the information design problem in \eqref{eq:mod1}-\eqref{eq:mod2}, we find that they are identical for all values of $\var(\gamma_i)\in [0.4, 0.48]$.
+In this interval of $\var(\gamma_i)$, the diagonal dominance assumption is not satisfied.
+This suggests that full information disclosure remains optimal even when the diagonal assumption is not satisfied.
+Fig. \ref{fig:relax} also shows that as the dependence of the payoffs on other players' actions, i.e., $\lvert h\rvert$, increases, objective value for full information disclosure increases.
+This means the value of revealing information increases as competition increases.